-Bacula Enterprise offers user's the opportunity to mix and match user interfaces to the users preferences whether this be GUI (scenario 2), command line with bconsole, scripting, or API.
-This scenario demonstrates using bconsole, the Bacula command line administration tool, to perform a manual backup job.
+Bacula Enterprise offers users the opportunity to mix and match user interfaces to the users preferences whether this be GUI (scenario 1 and 2), command line with bconsole, scripting, or API.
+This scenario demonstrates using bconsole. bconsole is a Bacula command line administration tool that performs manual backup jobs.

 - To access bconsole, ssh as “root” to your Bacula Enterprise Trial VM using “bacula” as the password.